MDUYN/trading-bot-example/README.md

   --settings AzureWebJobsStorage=$storageConnectionString
 ```

-Nextup we use the azure functools to deploy our trading bot to azure.
+Nextup we can use the azure functools to deploy our trading bot to azure.
 ```bash
 func azure functionapp publish trading-bot-function-app
 ```